 - UploadVR’s 2016 Game of the Year Nominations

-End Space is developed by Justin Wasilenko a wild-land forest fire fighter, turned web designer and by night independent game developer.
-In 3 months he developed End Space for the Gear VR after being encouraged by the critical success of End Space VR for Cardboard.
-He moved from Canada to Germany in 2014 and where he currently resides with his wife and little baby girl.
+End Space was originally developed by Justin Wasilenko a wild-land forest fire fighter, turned independent game developer.
+End Space VR for Cardboard was the first game he ever developed.
 He started working on End Space VR for Cardboard in February 2015 as a side project after a Christmas visit with his brother who demoed a early game he built using Unity and showed off his pizza box turned into a Google Cardboard.
-Seeing a bright future in VR he has turned his full attention to developing End Space across multiple platforms.

-Download all screenshots in a zip file here.
+Download all screenshots and logos in a zip file here.